abhigyanh/dodos/README.md

 ![Console output of dodos](example/1.png "Console output of dodos")

 The molar entropy of TIP4P/2005F water at 298K is ~60 (J/mol K) [4].
-Add up the translational, rotational and vibrational entropy printed in your console output.
-If it's about 60, then you're done.
+Add up the translational, rotational and vibrational entropy printed in your console output and if it's about 60, then you're done.

 PS: The trajectory files (.trr) and the dump files (.xvg) will be considerable in size, around a gigabyte each.
 To clean up the old data, you can launch the other pre-written script 'clean-example-files.sh' which will delete the existing data and free up space.